ledea-67/lc-reading-series-archive/prompt-concepts/2c-chronicle.md

-# Implement: Lewis & Clark Reading Series — Concept C: "The Chronicle"
+# Implement: Lewis & Clark College Reading Series — Concept C: "The Chronicle"

 ## Context
 This Astro project is set up with: